ogulyurdakul/ogulyurdakul.github.io/_posts/2022-01-31-personal-space-mice.md

 1. Importation the dataset into a Python notebook on Google Colab.
 2. Elementary preprocessing on the raw data.
 3. Feature extraction using NumPy (Harris et al., 2020).
-4. Exportation of the data in JSON format for importation to WebPPL (Goodman & Stuhlm ̈uller, 2014).
+4. Exportation of the data in JSON format for importation to WebPPL (Goodman & Stuhlmüller, 2014).
 5. Model training and result acquisition in WebPPL.
 6. Analysis of model training results in Python back in Colab.